-Sample of properties available for viewing during the Downtown Living Tour:
+A sample of properties that have been available for viewing during past Downtown Living Tours:

 Apartments above MIA, 130 The Commons